rk68/Neutrino-Classifier-ML-Project/README.md

 # Neutrino-Classifier-ML-Project

-**Module: PHAS0056 - Practical Machine Learning for Physicists**

 **Final Grade: 91%**

 **Project title: Classifying neutrinos in a long-baseline neutrino oscillation experiment**

-_Language: Python
+_Language: Python_

-Libraries: MatPlotLib, TensorFlow, Pandas, Keras
+_Libraries: MatPlotLib, TensorFlow, Pandas, Keras_
-Models: Convolutional Neural Networks, Multi-Branch CNN_
+_Models: Convolutional Neural Networks, Multi-Branch CNN_

 Abstract: Accurate identification of neutrino properties (flavour, interaction, scattering type etc.) is crucial to the study of neutrino oscillations in the NoVA experiment.
 This